Loader gif

 Not everyone has to pay nanny tax.
 For example, if you take your kids to a day care center or to someone’s house, you probably don’t have to worry about it.

-In these cases, the child care workers may be employees of the day care center, independent contractors or part of another type of business.
+In these cases, the workers may be employees of the day care center, independent contractors or part of another type of business.
 Someone is also likely to be an independent contractor if he or she has several different clients.

 If your child is cared for by your spouse, your child under age 21, your parent, or any child under 18, and you pay that person, you generally don’t have to pay Social Security and Medicare taxes.